it-at-m/digiwf-ok.ewo-integration/docs/documentation.md

 The usage of the starter is documented in [quickstart.md](https://github.com/it-at-m/digiwf-ok.ewo-integration#getting-started).

+#### Error handling

+The errors occurring during the rest request are divided into three error categories.
+These are client-side errors, server-side errors and errors that cannot be assigned to either the client or the server.
+Each of these three error categories is assigned its own exception, which is then thrown when the methods in the repository classes `OkEwoPersonRepository` and `OkEwoPersonErweitertRepository` are called.

 ### Service provided as an image

 The service is provided via Dockerhub as